ribbon background

 What is OCD?
 What is the best treatment for obsessive compulsive disorder?
 Read on to find out.

-What is Obsessive Compulsive Disorder?
+What Is Obsessive Compulsive Disorder?

 What is obsessive compulsive disorder (OCD)?
 What is the best treatment for obsessive compulsive disorder?
 Obsessive-compulsive disorder is a mental health condition defined by obsessions and compulsions.
 It is often a frequent and repetitive behavior.

 Obsessions include unwanted and intrusive thoughts or urges that cause distress and anxiety, such as a fear of germs, unwanted or aggressive thoughts towards yourself or others, or needing everything in perfect condition.
-Compulsions are behaviors or rituals performed to reduce or ease the anxiety and distress caused by the obsessions, such as excessive cleaning, compulsive counting, or arranging materials in a precise way.1
+Compulsions are behaviors or rituals performed to reduce or ease the anxiety and distress caused by the obsessions, such as excessive cleaning, compulsive counting, or arranging materials in a precise way.

-Understanding the Nature of OCD
+Understanding The Nature Of OCD

 The obsessions experienced in OCD are often irrational and cause extreme anxiety.
 Individuals perform compulsive behaviors or rituals to help stop obsessive thoughts.